Step 4: Installing and Configuring RemoteFX

 On the Introduction to Remote Desktop Services page, click Next.

-On the Select Role Services page, select the RemoteFX check box.
-The Core Services check box is automatically selected when RemoteFX is installed.
+On the Select Role Services page, select the RemoteFX and Core Services check boxes.

 On the Confirm Installation Selections page, verify that the RD Virtualization Host role service will be installed, and then click Install.